MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 1. Add a dynamic value, and then select **Enter**.

 ""In the process of building prompts, Makers often need to provide context-data to ensure that the model generates appropriate responses.
-To facilitate this, Dynamic Inputs are used in the prompt, serving as placeholders that get filled with actual data at runtime.""
+To facilitate this, Dynamic value are used in the prompt, serving as placeholders that get filled with actual data at runtime.""
 1. Test your prompt using the sample value.

 ""The testing of prompts is an essential yet often under-emphasized capability.
 While manual testing is beneficial for iterative building experiences, it may not be sufficient      for building real-world solutions.
 Therefore, we propose to incorporate a comprehensive, no-code test framework for Makers.""